arejasverduras/portfolio/README.md

 - smaller images for responsive states
 - Personal pictures
 - General styling: buttons, links
-- expand project descriptions
 - load more interesting project from Codecademy courses

 To-Do:
-- Load project description from MarkDown file (excerpt from Readme's like this!)

 - Add Search functionality
 - Filter by category / tech / type
 - Add content to an admin section of the app